-Five percent of the course grade will be based on online pre-lecture (beginning in chapter 4) and homework assignments through Canvas.
-Each pre-lecture assignment is due at 12 PM of the posted lecture date (due dates will show up on Canvas).
-These assignments are designed to be completed prior to the lecture and will require reading from the textbook.
-To be successful you will need to complete pre-lecture assignments in preparation for each class day.
-These assignments will be posted on Canvas under the quizzes tab (and under Modules for each chapter).
+PRE-LECTURE ASSIGNMENTS (PLA): To be successful you will need to complete pre-lecture assignments in preparation for each class day.
+These assignments will be posted on Canvas under the quizzes tab (and under Modules for each chapter) and will be due at 8:30 am every MWF.
 You will have multiple attempts to successfully answer the pre-lecture assignments.